seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

 7. I'm going to assume you are not using RST docstrings, which is what Sphinx supports by default.
 So, add `'sphinx.ext.napoleon'` to the extensions list in the Sphinx config file.
 Using the [napoleon extension](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html), you can pull documentation from docstrings that follow the NumPy or Google conventions.
 8. Update the napoleon configuration following [official docs](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html#configuration).
-9. Now use [sphinx-apidoc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html) to directly generate a set of documentation very similar to how pdoc3 or another automatic API documentation tool works.
-You can run `sphinx-apidoc -e -f -o reference ../your_package`.
-However, we will set this up inside the Sphinx config file instead using `sphinx-apidoc`.
+9. At this point, you could use [sphinx-apidoc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html) to directly generate a set of documentation.This is similar to how pdoc3 or another automatic API documentation tool works.
+You could run `sphinx-apidoc -e -f -o reference ../your_package` to achieve this.
+Instead, we will set this up inside the Sphinx config file using `sphinx-apidoc` so that the automatic documentation is part of the build process.
 10. Install apidoc `python -m pip install sphinxcontrib-apidoc`
 11. Add the following to the Sphinx config file.